Travelling Cheaply: 13 Ways to Afford Travel 2023

 JUMP AHEAD HERE: Never mind the chit-chat — take me straight to the tips on travelling cheaply

-As a child, it was a great adventure, but going to the same place year after year wasn’t particularly inspiring.
+It was a great adventure as a child, but going to the same place year after year wasn’t particularly inspiring.

 I grew up thinking that the world of real travel wasn’t accessible to someone like me.
 It was something only the wealthy could afford to do.

-To be fair, that was some years ago and travel was not as accessible as it is today.
-In the modern age of the internet, we are bombarded with special travel deals and last-minute offers in the hope of attracting our attention.
+To be fair, that was some years ago, and travel was not as accessible as it is today.
+In the modern internet age, we are bombarded with special travel deals and last-minute offers to attract our attention.

-You only have to look up one flight or visit an accommodation website and suddenly you find ads popping up everywhere online trying to persuade you to take a look at all the offers.
+You only have to look up one flight or visit an accommodation website, and suddenly, you find ads popping up everywhere online trying to persuade you to take a look at all the offers.
+Am I right?

-Travel, however, can still work out expensive.
-Therefore, knowing the tips and tricks to make sure you travel cheaply goes a long way in saving you a stack of money.
+Travel, however, can still be expensive.
+Therefore, knowing the tips and tricks to ensure you travel cheaply can save you a lot of money.

 1. Housesit — FREE Accommodation